Handling Non-Transactional DDL in MySQL Migrations

 • ERROR 1091 (42000): Can't DROP 'column_name'; check that column/key exists

-• Migration runners (Flyway, Liquibase, ActiveRecord, Django ORM) hanging indefinitely at Waiting for table metadata lock
+• Migration runners (Flyway, Liquibase, ActiveRecord, Django) hanging at Waiting for table metadata lock

-• Partial schema state post-interruption: new columns exist but constraints, indexes, or foreign keys are missing, leaving the database in an inconsistent version.
+• Partial schema post-interruption: new columns exist but constraints, indexes, or foreign keys are missing

--- Context: Execute on primary instance as DBA/privileged user
+-- MySQL · read-only diagnostic · run on the primary as a DBA/privileged user

 SELECT